Sennaiai/Quantum-Computing/D. Basics.md

     Eigenstates of the Hamiltonian , with eigenvalue E equivalent to the Energy of the quantum system.

-Hailtonian - is the energy operator of a quanutm systems representing the total energy of the system.
+**Hamiltonian** - is the energy operator of a quanutm systems representing the total energy of the system.

 **Energy** - is the quantum observable corresponding to the Hamiltonian, and its eigenvalues represent the allowed energy levels of a system.